TimArnoldd/Share/client/README.md

-# reLearn server (backend)
+# reLearn client (frontend)

-This is the server side of the Share project.
-It is a RESTful API built with Node.js and Express.js.
-It is responsible for handling all the requests from the client side, interacting with the database and handling notifications.
+This is the frontend of the Share project.
+It is a Vue.js SPA.

 ### Commands